alamedyang/natlang-parser/docs-sources/top.md

 ### Dialog identifier:

 This identifies the "speaker" of the dialog messages that immediately follow.
-For the most part, this will be a specific entity, though you can also build up a dialog from its component pieces without referring to a specific entity.
+For the most part, this will be a specific entity, though you can also build up a dialog from its component pieces instead.

 There are three choices of identifier syntax:

 - `$bareword`
-	- The bareword identifier is assumed to be an entity name if there is no dialog settings label by this value.
+	- The [bareword](#bareword) identifier is assumed to be an entity name if there is no dialog settings label by this value.
 (See [dialog settings target block](#dialog-settings-target-block))
 		- Entity names with spaces or other special characters are not eligible for this usage, however.
-	- NOTE: A quoted string is NOT allowed here!
-This string must be a bareword!
+	- NOTE: A [quoted string](#quoted-string) is NOT allowed here!
+This string *must* be a [bareword](#bareword)!
 - `entity $string`
-	- **$string**: an entity's given name (i.e. the entity's name within the Tiled map).
+	- [string](#string): an entity's given name (i.e. the entity's name within the Tiled map).
 	- This usage also provides the entity name as an `entity` [parameter](#dialog-parameter) for the dialog.
-	- `%PLAYER%` and `%SELF%` must use this pattern (and not the bareword pattern) because they contain special characters.
+	- `%PLAYER%` and `%SELF%` must use this pattern (and not the [bareword](#bareword) pattern) because they contain special characters.
 As this can be cumbersome, it's probably best to set up a dialog settings label for them so you can use a bareword for an identifier instead.
 - `name $string`
-	- **$string**: the dialog's display name.
+	- [string](#string): the dialog's display name.
 	- This usage also provides a `name` [parameter](#dialog-parameter) for the dialog.

 ### Dialog parameter: